polodev/jekyll-koncreate-docs/_posts/2019-04-19-special-tutorials.markdown

 #### Method 2: By Uploading zip File
 1. From WordPress Admin Panel, Navigate to `Appearance > Themes`.
 1. Activate any other theme (eg. Twenty Seventeen) than the current one.
-1. Delete `Koncreate` Theme.
+1. Delete `Koncrete` Theme.
 1. Now you have to upload the updated theme zip file.
 To do this, Navigate to `Appearance > Themes > Add New > Upload`.
 Go to browse, and select the zipped theme folder.
 Hit "Install Now" and the theme will be uploaded and installed.

 #### Method 3: By FTP
-1. Using your FTP client, navigate to `/wp-content/themes/` folder on your server and delete the `Koncreate` folder from there.
+1. Using your FTP client, navigate to `/wp-content/themes/` folder on your server and delete the `Koncrete` folder from there.
 1. Now upload the latest non-zipped theme folder into that `/wp-content/themes/` folder .